visar63/YT_ELT/README.md

 1. Gets the channel upload playlist ID.
 2. Gets video IDs from the playlist.
-3. Fetches video details from the YouTube Data API.
+3. Fetches video details from the YouTube Data API in batches of up to 50 video IDs.
 4. Saves the extracted records to `data/video_details_<YYYY-MM-DD>.json`.
+5. Triggers the `update_db` DAG.

+Schedule: daily at `14:00` in the configured DAG timezone.

 ### `update_db`